Chris--A/Arduino/hardware/arduino/avr/libraries/EEPROM/README.md

 #### **`EEPROM.readBit( address, bit )`** [[_example_]](examples/eeprom_bits/eeprom_bits.ino)

 This function allows you to read a single bit value from the EEPROM.
-It requires two inputs: an `int` addressing the EEPROM cell, and an `unsigned char` specifiying the bit to read (in a range 0 - 7).
+It requires two inputs: an `int` addressing the EEPROM cell, and an `unsigned char` specifying the bit to read (in a range 0 - 7).

 The function returns a `bool` containing the value of the bit read.